 What does that even mean?

-In a world filled up with what Economic Forum depict as ‘wicked’ problems — problems that are not ‘malevolent’, yet seen as wicked because they are very difficult to resolve because of contradicting, incomplete or ever-advancing requirements (think climate change, terrorism or poverty) — complex problem-solvers will be in hot interest.
+In a world filled up with what Economic Forum depicts as ‘wicked’ problems — problems that are not ‘malevolent’, yet seen as wicked because they are very difficult to resolve because of contradicting, incomplete, or ever-advancing requirements (think climate change, terrorism or poverty) — complex problem-solvers will be in hot interest.

 Fortunately, this isn’t expertise that anyone is born with.
 It’s something that you learn after some time and is groomed on a solid foundation of critical thinking.